ShadiestGoat/goSankey/README.md

 This section is the most special.
 Each line follows the following format:
 `{ORIGIN ID} -> {DESTINATION ID}: {AMOUNT}`
 This section indicates the connections between nodes & their amount.

+## Changing font

+Don't like a font I'm using?
+Change it.
+Simply create a folder called "resources" in the working directory.
+In that directory, place the fonts you want to be used (alphabetically the first valid file will be the main font, with the rest being fallbacks)